 - Thyroid acts on every cell of your body and plays a role in energy, memory, weight, metabolism, fertility, temperature control and bowel movements.

 - Oxytocin the love hormone, can get you in the mood.
-There are ways to boost it naturally.
-Oxytocin’s benefits go beyond the ability to achieve multiple orgasms, improve erections, increase bonding and developing monogamous relationships, it reduces, pain, anxiety, stress, and a whole lot more.
+However, here are ways to boost it naturally.
+Oxytocin’s benefits go beyond the ability to achieve multiple orgasms, improve erections, increase bonding and developing monogamous relationships.
+However, it reduces, pain, anxiety, stress, and a whole lot more.
 It bonds people and if the natural ways don’t boost it, it can prescribed by a physician and made into a nasal spray or taken in a lozenge.

 - Cortisol – All these hormones must be in balance.
 The big culprit that is often overlooked is cortisol, the stress hormone.
 Many people don’t think they are stressed, however any change in your environment, diet, exercise, sleep, alcohol, or sugar intake can unconsciously be perceived as stress and raise cortisol levels.
 Trauma either physical or mental, infections and toxins can also play a role.
 All these need to be addressed, however some relaxation techniques and supplements can lower or raise it.
 This is a pivotal hormone that you can control.
 It will affect all the other hormones.
 Oftentimes when this is optimal, the rest of the hormones fall in line.
 You can learn more about how to manage it in the Care4U Course “The Cortisol Solution.”